 What is atrial fibrillation?

 Atrial fibrillation (say "AY-tree-uhl fih-bruh-LAY-shun") is the most common type of irregular heartbeat (arrhythmia).

-heart beats in a strong, steady rhythm.
+Normally, the heart beats in a strong, steady rhythm.
 In atrial fibrillation, a problem with the heart's electrical system causes the two upper parts of the heart, the atria, to quiver, or fibrillate.

 The quivering upsets the normal rhythm between the atria and the lower parts of the heart, the ventricles.
 And the ventricles may beat fast and without a regular rhythm.

 What causes atrial fibrillation?

 - Other medical problems, such as heart failure, lung disease, pneumonia, or a high thyroid level.

 What are the symptoms?